 4. Best Stand Mixer Attachment: KENOME Metal Mincer

-The KENOME attachment is perfect for you if you already have a stand mixer.
+The GVODE attachment is perfect for you if you already have a stand mixer.
 It’s easy to set up and even easier to use.
 And the best part?
 It runs smoothly just like any other electric meat grinder without costing a fortune.

 5. Best Manual Meat Grinder: LHS Hand Crank Food Grinder

 All the models we’ve looked at so far have been electric, but not this one.
-The LHS mincer is the best hand crank meat grinder you’ll find—if you’d rather go the manual-grinder route.
+The LHS mincer is the best crank manual meat grinder you’ll find—if you’d rather go the manual-grinder route.
 It’s also cheaper, so that’s something to consider.

 Since there is no built-in electrical system, you grind the meat using your own force.
-That means you’ll have to turn the hand crank to push the food through the blades and plates.
+That means you’ll have to turn the hand crank to push the food through the blades and stainless steel cutting plates.
 While you won’t get minced meat effortlessly, you’re also not dependent on electricity to whip up your favorite meals.

 This also makes it easier to use than other models.
 It’s the most no-frills approach we’ve ever seen: place the meat in the feeding cone and turn the handle.
 That’s it.

-Despite being minimalistic, you still get two different grinding plates.
+Despite being minimalistic, you still get two different stainless steel plates.
 This way, you can get both finely ground and coarsely ground meat.
 Surprisingly enough, it even includes a dough shaper.
 When you attach it to the grinder and feed your dough through it, it will come out on the other side in one of four cool designs!

 Lastly, the safety features on this unit are great.
 The suction-cup base makes your appliance stick to the countertop while you’re using it, preventing it from falling and breaking.
-On top of that, the plastic pusher protects you, as you don’t have to use your hand or fingers to feed the meat into the grinder.
+On top of that, the plastic meat stomper protects you, as you don’t have to use your hand or fingers to feed the meat into the grinder.

 6. Best Heavy-Duty Meat Grinder: STX Turboforce Platinum Mincer